 In this paper, we documented three changes in labor market dynamics over the postwar period in the US: the strong procyclicality of labor productivity has vanished, the volatility of employment has increased with respect to output, and the volatility of wages has increased relative to output and possibly even in absolute terms.
-We presented a model to argue that a more flexible labor market, modelled as a reduction in search frictions, could explain all three facts.
-In addition, we showed that the reduction in search frictions may also have contributed to the reduction in output volatility, which happened around the same time.
+We presented a model to argue that a more flexible labor market, modelled as a reduction in hiring costs, can explain all three facts.
+In addition, we showed that -in principle- the reduction in labor market frictions may also have contributed to the reduction in output volatility, which happened around the same time.